Captain Swing: Background

+Origin and usage of the name

+The origin of the pseudonym is not clear.
+The word swing seems to have a deliberate double meaning.
+It could represent how the part of flail known as either a swing or a swingel, which the thrasher (Note: In modern times thresher is used more commonly than thrasher.) beats the corn out of the ear.
+It can also represent a swinging corpse on the gallows or gibbet.
+Possibly a more plausible explanation is that after a work party had stopped to sharpen their scythes and were ready to recommence work the leader would shout out "Swing!", the leader was usually known as the Captain, hence 'Captain Swing'.

 On Saturday night, 28 August 1830, in the Elham Valley, Kent a threshing machine was destroyed by rioters.
 The ringleaders were arrested on the 27 September 1830, nine days after the word 'Swing' was graffitied on unpainted walls between Canterbury and Dover.
 Also two threatening letters were sent to local farmers, signed SWING:

 You are to notice that if you doant put away your thrashing machine against Monday next you shall have a "SWING".